TakshakRamteke/TakshakRamteke/README.md

 ### 👏 Little About [me](https://takshakramteke.vercel.app) :

-👨‍🎓 I'm a student from :india:, currently pursuing Bachelors in Computer Science and Engineering.<br/>
+🧔 I'm a Freelancer Fullstack dev / designer  from :india:, 👨‍🎓 currently pursuing Bachelors in Computer Science and Engineering.<br/>
 🖥️ I'm really passionate about learning new Stuff about computers and technology in general.<br/>
 💙 In love with Anime, Manga.<br/>
 🎨 Also love making Sketche's sometimes.